c-zhou/polyGembler/README.md

 The program takes input a VCF file and a FASTA file containing contig/scaffold sequences and outputs several files related to the pseudomolecule construction (see XXX).
 Some important parameters include the ploidy (-p option) and the parent samples (-parent option) and see XXX for other options.
 This pipeline could be time-consuming, so it is important run it with as many threads as possible (-t option).

-The pipeline comprise more than ten steps calling different *polyGembler* subprograms (see XXX).
-Figure XXX depicts the flowchart of the pipeline. *polyGembler* first converts the input VCF file to a zip file (`datapreparation`) that can be read by *polyGembler* programs.
-It then runs haplotype phasing for each contig/scaffold (`haplotyper`) and detect assembly errors (`asmerr`).
-The misaseembled contigs/scaffolds are split to generate new contigs/scaffolds which subject to another round of haplotype phasing (`haplotyper`).
-With the haplotype phasing results, *polyGembler* calculates recombination frequencies (RFs) for each pair of contigs/scaffolds (`twopoint`) which are used to build super scaffolds (`superscaffold`). *polyGembler* performs one more round of haplotype phasing with super scaffolds to improve the accuracy of haplotypes for contigs/scaffolds.
-The pairwise RFs between contigs/scaffolds are refined with the haplotypes of superscaffolds (`twopoint`).
-The RFs for SNP pairs within each contig/scaffold are also calculated to estimate the genetic length of the contig/scaffold (`singlepoint`).
-Next, with the RFs estimations, *polyGembler* constructs genetic linkage maps for contigs/scaffolds (`map`).
+The pipeline comprises more than ten steps calling different *polyGembler* subprograms (see XXX).
+Figure XXX depicts the flowchart of the pipeline. *polyGembler* first converts the input VCF file to a zip file (*datapreparation*) that can be read by *polyGembler* programs.
+It then runs haplotype phasing for each contig/scaffold (*haplotyper*) and detects assembly errors (*asmerr*).
+The misaseembled contigs/scaffolds are split to generate new contigs/scaffolds which subject to another round of haplotype phasing (*haplotyper*).
+With the haplotype phasing results, *polyGembler* calculates recombination frequencies (RFs) for each pair of contigs/scaffolds (*twopoint*) which are used to build super scaffolds (*superscaffold*). *polyGembler* performs one more round of haplotype phasing with super scaffolds to improve the accuracy of haplotypes for contigs/scaffolds.
+The pairwise RFs between contigs/scaffolds are refined with the haplotypes of superscaffolds (*twopoint*).
+The RFs for SNP pairs within each contig/scaffold are also calculated to estimate the genetic length of the contig/scaffold (*singlepoint*).
+Next, with the RF estimations, *polyGembler* constructs genetic linkage maps for contigs/scaffolds (*map*).
 The genetic linkage maps are then subject to several rounds of polishing before finalisation.
-Precisely, for each linkage map, *polyGembler* run haplotype phasing for it on the whole-linkage-map scale followed by RFs estimations and reordering of contigs/scaffolds.
+Precisely, for each linkage map, *polyGembler* run haplotype phasing for it on the whole-linkage-map scale followed by RF estimations and reordering of contigs/scaffolds.
 This process repeats for several rounds.
-Finally, pseudomolecules are constructed based on the polished genetic linkage maps (`chromosomer`).
+Finally, pseudomolecules are constructed based on the polished genetic linkage maps (*chromosomer*).
 The superscaffold and polishing steps are optional for refinement and can be turned off by specific parameter settings (see XXX).

-The pseudomolecule construction pipeline can be time-consuming and resource-intensive, which is impractical to run `gembler` for extremely large datasets.
+The pseudomolecule construction pipeline can be time-consuming and resource-intensive, which is impractical to run *gembler* for extremely large datasets.
 It is possible, however, to run the pipeline step by step with a high performance computing (HPC) system.
-In the [example](example/) folder, we provide a script to run the pipeline using a HPC with [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).
-It does NOT support other workload managers such as [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) and [LSF](https://en.wikipedia.org/wiki/Platform_LSF) yet.
+In the [example](example/) folder, we provide a script ([gembler_daemon.sh](example/gembler_daemon.sh)) to run the pipeline with HPC using [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).
+The scripts support other workload managers such as [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) and [LSF](https://en.wikipedia.org/wiki/Platform_LSF) are yet to come.

 ## A quick start for running *polyGembler* programs